kotse/hopesoap/README.md

 4) figure out a way to upload images

-5) resize all images (main background on the first "page")
+5) resize all images (main background on the first "page", also for the catalog after)

-6) finish catalog design (in progress - Kotse, ETA: 21-22.IX)
+6) finish catalog design (partially completed, still in progress - Kotse)

 7) add a cart functionality to the catalog